-In cases that a person determined to have a SMI and/or legal or designated representative disagree with some or all of the Non-Title XIX/XXI covered services included in the service plan, the person and/or legal or designated representative must be given a copy of the Appeal or Serious Mental Illness Grievance Form located in the ACOM Chapter 400, Section 446, Attachment A by the behavioral health representative on the team.
+In cases that a person determined to have a SMI and/or legal or designated representative disagree with some or all of the Non-Title XIX/XXI covered services included in the service plan, the person and/or legal or designated representative must be given a Provider Manual Form 15.3.1 Notice of Decision and Right to Appeal (For Individuals with a Serious Mental Illness), by the behavioral health representative on the team.
+This form can be obtained by calling the Provider Services Call Center at 866-796-0542.